cogmine/cogs/README.md

-><em>"If you want to make an apple pie from scratch, you must first create the universe."</em>
+><em>"If you wish to make an apple pie from scratch, you must first invent the universe."</em>
 > -- Carl Sagan

 # cogs